Miye Matsukata: Early life

 Miye Matsukata was born in Tokyo.
 Her parents had both lived in the United States before her birth.
 Her mother, Miyo Arai, was born in New York into a family with silk importing business, owned by her father, Arai Ryoichiro.
 Miye's father was Shokuma Matsukata, who was part of the Matsukata family.

-Her paternal grandfather was Matsukata Masayoshi, Prime Minister of Japan from 1891 to 1892 and from 1896 to 1898; her sisters were Haru M. Reischauer, a writer and wife of the diplomat and scholar Edwin O. Reischauer, and Tané Matsukata, founder of the Nishimachi International School.
+Her paternal grandfather was Matsukata Masayoshi, Prime Minister of Japan from 1891 to 1892 and from 1896 to 1898; her sisters were Haru M. Reischauer, a writer and wife of the diplomat and scholar Edwin O. Reischauer, and Tane Matsukata, founder of the Nishimachi International School.
 An uncle, Kōjirō Matsukata, was a major collector of Western art in Tokyo.
 Another uncle, Saburō Matsukata, was a Japanese alpinist.

 Miye and her siblings grew up in a bifurcated culture.
 She spent her youth in Tokyo, Japan, but was under strong influence by Western culture and education.
 Miye and her siblings studied at Principia College, in Illinois.
 Four of the children including Miye, remained in United States after.

 Miye Matsukata majored in fine arts at Principia College in Illinois from 1940-1944.
 She would then attend the School of the Museum of Fine Arts, Boston, focusing her study on metalsmith and graduating in 1949.
 During her graduate studies she traveled on scholarship in Scandinavia.